 To remove fossil fuels and cut carbon emissions from all parts of society, we need solutions like fossil free hydrogen.
 Fossil free hydrogen has the capability to power entire industries.
 It can also store and carry energy.
 And it’s a key part of the process of producing fossil free steel.
 It’s produced by splitting water molecules into hydrogen and oxygen, a process that requires a lot of energy.
 If this energy comes from fossil free sources such as hydro, wind or solar power you end up with fossil free hydrogen.

 But that’s not all.
 Fossil free hydrogen emits oxygen instead of carbon dioxide when produced and water when used as a fuel in industrial processes.
-This means it has the potential to dramatically reduce carbon emissions in industries such as refining, petrochemicals, steel and fertilisers, as well as transportation and of course – steel.
+This means it has the potential to dramatically reduce carbon emissions in industries such as refining, petrochemicals, and fertilisers, as well as transportation and of course – steel.

 See also